 2. Not focusing on compatibility with the current system

 Some inventory management solutions take up a lot of virtual resources while requiring powerful computers and costly hardware upgrades to successfully run on.

 When it comes to investing in inventory management systems, some companies are tempted into choosing an inexpensive solution, which may not prove worth the purchase.
 Businesses that view technology investment as a burden often end up dissatisfied with the software.

 Sometimes purchasing low-end software may even put your business at risk, since most inexpensive solutions do not integrate with the existing software.

 When you are making a purchase decision, make sure you understand the true benefits you would derive from the inventory software.
 Look for a solution that is truly compatible with your ordering system and accounting software and integrates with the existing technology.
 For example, you have been using Excel or Access to track inventory thus far.
 So you might want to know whether the data can be imported into the new inventory software and whether the latter can integrate with your accounting software.

 One of the biggest inventory management system mistakes made by businesses is to purchase a “one-size fits all” type of solution.
 Not all businesses have similar requirements.
 If you purchase a solution primarily because it is the first choice of businesses, it does not mean it would be the best choice for you as well.

-By purchasing one-size-fits-all kind of software, you will continue to experience the frustration of stock outs on highly popular and demand items, thus affecting your financial success.
+By purchasing a one-size-fits-all kind of software, you will continue to experience the frustration of stockouts on highly popular and demand items, thus affecting your financial success.

 Look for inventory management software that meets 95% of your business needs and offers the right solution for stock control and warehouse management.
-You might want to invest in software that is made just for you and tells exactly how much losses you are suffering through stock outs or how much excess you actually have.
+You might want to invest in software that is made just for you and tells exactly how many losses you are suffering through stockouts or how much excess you actually have.

 Moreover, the software should be scalable and easy to customize, which means that you can modify its functionalities as and when required.